chingu-voyages/roses/README.md

 This project contains a rose made with absulute and relative.
+TEst.